MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/azure-monitor-security-baseline.md

 **Feature notes**: Managed identity must be enabled on Azure virtual machines prior to installing Azure Monitor Agent.
 [Azure Monitor Agent Prerequisites](/azure/azure-monitor/agents/azure-monitor-agent-manage?tabs=azure-portal#prerequisites)

-**Configuration Guidance**: Use Azure managed identities instead of service principals when possible, which can authenticate to Azure services and resources that support Azure Active Directory (Azure AD) authentication.
+**Configuration Guidance**: Use Azure managed identities instead of service principals when possible, which can authenticate to Azure services and resources that support Microsoft Entra authentication.
 Managed identity credentials are fully managed, rotated, and protected by the platform, avoiding hard-coded credentials in source code or configuration files.

 **Reference**: [Azure AD authentication for Application Insights](/azure/azure-monitor/app/azure-ad-authentication?tabs=net)